CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Retention_Policies.md

 ### Task 1 – Activate In-Place Archiving for a new user's mailbox

+In this task, you will enable In-Place Archiving for a newly created user to provide them with an archive mailbox for storing older or infrequently accessed emails.

-1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 1. In Microsoft Edge, in the **Microsoft 365 admin center**, under the **Admin centers** group, select **Exchange** to open the Exchange admin center.